Location: 222 Capitol Way N

 As the center of commercial life moved southwards towards Sylvester Park and beyond, this area of town became shabbier and less respectable.
-In the late 1880s, the City passed an ordinance decreeing that all businesses north of Third Avenue (State Avenue) would have laxer regulations of such activities as prostitution, gambling, opium smoking, and drinking as nuisances, but de facto exempted the area north of Third Avenue (State Street) (see Tenderloin District).
+In the late 1880s, the City passed an ordinance declaring such activities as prostitution, gambling, opium smoking, and drinking as nuisances, but de facto exempted the area north of Third Avenue (State Street) (see Tenderloin District).
 The Gold Bar restaurant, as well as the Pacific House next door, fell into decline.
 The building was demolished in 1909.

 The large building currently occupying the location of the Gold Bar was the home of Thorp Motors, erected in 1945 (the buildings it replaced on the north end of this building are separately described here).
 Many automotive-associated buildings occupied, and continue to occupy, this industrialized area of Olympia, carrying on the area’s long transportation-related history.
 The building is now home to several businesses.
 On its south side there is a mural commemorating Rebecca Howard, the manager of the Pacific House, which was located next door at the corner of State and Capitol.